 Carolyn owns Echo Graphics where she does composition and graphic arts for both off-set and web press operations.
 She is also the Editor/Publisher for the Siuslaw Alumni Association Newsletter.

-Carolyn finished her first book, Grandma's Windowshade: Memories and Recipes from a Northwest Childhood, published by Port Hole Publishing July, 2013.
-Her book is illustrated in full color with Carolyn's watercolor paintings.
+Carolyn's first book Grandma's Windowshade: Memories and Recipes from a Northwest Childhood, (Port Hole Publishing July, 2013), is based on her growing up years.
+Her book is illustrated in full color with her own watercolor paintings.